 The Ethnicity or Race of Jesus

-A number of scholarly works have concluded Jesus' skin color was olive-brown.
-His appearance during his existence on earth closely resembles the current Middle Eastern Jews.
+Biblical scholarly works paint a different picture of Jesus' skin colour than the one we famously associate with as a white being.
+It has been evidenced his skin color was olive-brown.
+His appearance during his existence on earth closely resembles the current Middle-Eastern Jews.
 He was neither white nor black, that is, neither leaning too much on the white side nor on the black side.
-This should offer comfort and settle the case as to Jesus' skin color, especially among the whites and blacks who form the large bulk of people contending Jesus was white or black.
+This should offer comfort and settle the case as to Jesus' skin color, particularly among the whites and blacks who form the large bulk of people contending Jesus originated from their race.

 For a Christian to state Jesus is white or black and in effect affirming God is white or black is not biblical.
 The Bible is silent on Jesus' skin color therefore we should respect that omission.
 It is for our benefit to affirm the universality of Jesus as the Savior of the world, not of a specific race or nationality.
 In God's kingdom, there is neither Jew nor Greek, master or slave, circumcised or uncircumcised, Jew or Gentile, black or white.
 Additionally, God is Spirit and spirits don’t have bodies.
 How is it possible to state a spirit is white or blue in color when it doesn’t exist in physical form?

 Does it mean people of a different race are cursed because God is white?
 Do we serve a biased or racist God.
 Does it mean Jesus is biased towards a certain race or ethnic group?
 Does it mean a certain race is special to God than another one?

 Alianess Benny Njuguna (author) from Nairobi, Kenya on February 07, 2019:

 Thank you Mel Carriere.
 There shouldn't be debate about this because it's obvious.

 Jay C OBrien from Houston, TX USA on February 04, 2019: